anin90/AstroModel/README.md

     2.Vadodaria/
 		(#v3 implements the method described in manuscript) (Below mentioned only for "Control_Untreated".
-Data & codes for "BD_Untreated", "BD_Responder_Untreated" and "BD_NonResponder_Untreated"
+In similar logic, data & codes for "BD_Untreated", "BD_Responder_Untreated" and "BD_NonResponder_Untreated"
 		are available under 2.Vadodaria/)
 		* v3/abs/